IgnisUmbrae/TJE-Archipelago/readme.md

 Additions over the base game include:

 - New sprites for AP items, ship pieces and hints
-- Configurable starting presents, game over handling (soon), and more
+- Configurable starting presents, game over handling, and more
+- Progress is saved when paused, when travelling between levels (both up and down), and on game over
 - New items:
   - Elevator items, which are required to unlock elevators
   - Map revealers, which uncover the map five levels at a time